-This term comes from the movie The Wizard of Oz, where the Wicked Witch of the East has flying monkeys under her spell to do her bidding, which is mainly to harass and torment Dorothy and her friends.
-In terms of a narcissistic relationship, “flying monkeys” are people who have been manipulated by the narcissist in order to carry out their bidding, usually to harass and torment the narcissist’s target, or to push them back into the relationship.
+The term "flying monkeys" comes from the movie The Wizard of Oz, where the Wicked Witch of the West has flying monkeys under her spell to do her bidding, mainly to harass and torment Dorothy and her friends.
+In terms of a narcissistic relationship, “flying monkeys” are people who have been manipulated by the narcissist to carry out their bidding, usually to harass and torment the narcissist’s target or to push them back into the relationship.

-Anyone can be turned into a flying monkey—friends and family of the narcissist, friends and family of their target, therapists, members of their church, and/or neighbors; you name it.
-Because they are also being manipulated, flying monkeys are duped by the narcissist into doing the narcissist’s bidding by believing either that the narcissist is the victim of the situation and the target is the one who is manipulative and abusive, or that their relationship issues are somehow shared issues (which they are not).
+Anyone can be turned into a flying monkey—friends and family of the narcissist, friends and family of their target, therapists, members of their church, or neighbors, you name it.
+Because they are also being manipulated, flying monkeys are duped by the narcissist into doing the narcissist’s bidding.
+They believe the narcissist is the victim of the situation.
+They may also think the target is the one who is manipulative and abusive or that their relationship issues are somehow shared issues.
 The narcissist’s bidding generally includes spying and getting information from the target, pushing the target back into the relationship, stalking, harassing, or abusing the target.

-As a quick side note, saying the relationship issues between a narcissist and their target are shared issues is a lot like saying the dynamic between a bully and their target are shared issues, and that the target is partially to blame.
-Or that the unequal and manipulative dynamic between a cult leader and a cult member is due to communication issues.
-Open, honest, sincere, solutions-oriented communication with a narcissist does not stop them from bullying or taking control away from their targets—if anything, having open, honest, sincere, and solutions-oriented communication often makes things worse, as the narcissist isn’t looking for a solution, they are looking to use, abuse, and exploit their target.
-The more they know their behavior is working to grind their target down, or the more the target opens up and lets the narcissist know how much their behavior is hurting them, the more the narcissist now knows what their target’s buttons are.
-They will either continue to push those buttons directly, or they will use any information gained from the target against them to manipulate them in the future.
+Saying the relationship issues between a narcissist and their target are shared issues is a lot like saying the dynamic between a bully and their prey are shared problems and that the target is partially to blame.
+The unequal and manipulative dynamic between a cult leader and a cult member is due to communication issues.
+Open, honest, sincere, solutions-oriented communication with a narcissist does not stop them from bullying or taking control away from their target.
+If anything, having open, honest, sincere, and solutions-oriented communication often makes things worse, as the narcissist isn’t looking for a solution.
+They are looking to use, abuse, and exploit their target.
+The more they know their behavior is working to grind their target down, or the more the target opens up and lets the narcissist know how much their behavior is hurting them, the more the narcissist knows what their target’s buttons are.
+They will continue to push those buttons directly, or they will use any information gained from the target against them to manipulate them in the future.

-Example: Teri was verbally and emotionally abusive to her girlfriend Jane.
+Teri was verbally and emotionally abusive to her girlfriend Jane.
 Jane thought that given enough time, love, and therapy Teri could change, but she didn’t.
 The final straw for Jane was when Teri hit her during an argument.
-A few weeks after their breakup, Jane started to get dirty looks from people and found out that Teri flipped everything around and told their friends a bunch of lies about her, saying that Jane was abusing her.
+A few weeks after their breakup, Jane started to get dirty looks from people and found out that Teri flipped everything around and told their friends many lies about her, saying that Jane was abusing her.
 Jane is shocked.
-Several of their mutual “friends” started to leave nasty messages on her phone and through social media.
+Several of their mutual friends started to leave nasty messages on her phone and through social media.
 One night, while she was out for dinner, Jane’s car is keyed.

-Example: Rachel divorces John after years of his physical and verbal abuse, which included name calling, yelling, belittling, shoving, throwing things, and threatening her.
-John begins telling their mutual friends that he never abused her, that he might have raised his voice a few times and said a few things he regrets, but that he never hit her, or cheated on her.
+Rachel divorces Ben after years of physical and verbal abuse, including name-calling, yelling, belittling, shoving, throwing things, and threatening her.
+Ben begins telling their mutual friends that he never abused her, that he might have raised his voice a few times and said a few things he regrets, but that he never hit her or cheated on her.
 After minimizing his behavior, he then spins things around and makes himself the victim of Rachel.
-John claims that Rachel is just a gold digger and only married him for his money, and now she’s trying to keep him from his kids.
-His friends and family start treating her terribly and take up John’s cause as their own.
+Ben claims that Rachel is just a gold digger and only married him for his money, and now she’s trying to keep him from his kids.
+His friends and family start treating her terribly and take up Ben’s cause as their own.
 They fight for him to get full custody of the children because they believe Rachel is an unfit, manipulative, and abusive mother.